Godzilla: King of the Monsters (2019 film)

 Godzilla: King of the Monsters (Note: Released as Godzilla II: King of the Monsters in selected markets.) is a 2019 American (Note: Several secondary sources name Japan and China as the countries that co-produced the film due to involvement from Japanese studio Toho Co., Ltd. and Chinese companies Huahua Media and Wanda Qingdao Studios.
 However, the film's final billing credits name American studio Legendary Pictures as the sole production studio, with Toho and Huahua Media retaining an "In Association With" credit.
 A report by The Hollywood Reporter verified that Huahua Media invested a "major" financial stake in the film in April 2019 — after development, principal photography, and post-production had already been completed by Legendary.
 Huahua Media's role extended to only marketing the film in the Middle Kingdom and a share of the worldwide box office.
 Twenty-five percent of production costs were covered by Toho, which entitled them a larger share of revenue outside of royalties.
-Wanda Qingdao Studios is a filming facility and not a production studio; production was filmed in North America and not Qingdao where Wanda Qingdao Studios is based.) monster film produced by Legendary Pictures (Note: The final billing credits reflect that the film is the sole production of Legendary; Toho Co., Ltd. and Huahua Media are given an "in association with" credit.
+Wanda Qingdao Studios is a filming facility and not a production studio; production was filmed in North America and not Qingdao where Wanda Qingdao Studios is based.) monster film directed and co-written by Michael Dougherty.
+Produced by Legendary Pictures (Note: The final billing credits reflect that the film is the sole production of Legendary; Toho Co., Ltd. and Huahua Media are given an "in association with" credit.
 However, secondary sources credit Toho and Wanda Qingdao Studios as part of the production companies.
 The latter is a filming facility and not a production company.
 Additionally, Godzilla: King of the Monsters was filmed in Atlanta and parts of Mexico, not in Qingdao where Wanda Qingdao Studios is based.) and distributed by Warner Bros.
-Pictures.
-Co-written and directed by Michael Dougherty, it is a sequel to Godzilla (2014) and the third film in the Monsterverse.
-It is also the 35th film in the Godzilla franchise, and the third Godzilla film to be completely produced by a Hollywood studio.
-(Note: The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla and The Return of Godzilla (Godzilla 1985) featured additional footage produced by independent Hollywood studios.
+Pictures, it is a sequel to Godzilla (2014), the third film in Legendary's Monsterverse franchise, and the 35th film in the Godzilla franchise.
+(Note: It is the third Godzilla film to be completely produced by an American studio.
+The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla, and The Return of Godzilla (Godzilla 1985) featured additional footage produced by independent American studios.
 The footage featured Western actors and merged it with the original Japanese footage in order to appeal to American audiences.
 Invasion of Astro-Monster was the first Godzilla film to be co-produced between a Japanese studio (Toho) and an American studio (UPA).
-The first Godzilla film to be completely produced by a Hollywood studio was TriStar's Godzilla (1998).)
+The 1998 film Godzilla produced by TriStar Pictures is the first Godzilla film to be completely produced by an American studio.)
 The film stars Kyle Chandler, Vera Farmiga, Millie Bobby Brown, Bradley Whitford, Sally Hawkins, Charles Dance, Thomas Middleditch, Aisha Hinds, O'Shea Jackson Jr., David Strathairn, Ken Watanabe, and Zhang Ziyi.
-In the film, eco-terrorists release King Ghidorah, who awakens other monsters known as "Titans" across the world, forcing Godzilla and Mothra to surface and engage Ghidorah and Rodan in a decisive battle.
+In the film, eco-terrorists release King Ghidorah, who awakens other "Titans" across the world, forcing Godzilla and Mothra to surface and engage Ghidorah and Rodan in a decisive battle.